TheWitheredStriker/WithersCodingWishlist/README.md

 - [ ] At some point in the _really_ far future, a __very__ simple MMORPG-ish game, and then I mean VERY simple. (__TBD__)
 - [ ] A heavily modified Minecraft server, sporting both survival and minigames, with a variety of mods and plugins. (__Scala__)
+- [ ] A method to allow ROM hacking retro games in a high-performance programming language other than ASM (and to convert disassemblies to and from said languages), like Nim, Julia, C, etc as well as maybe some other languages like Lisp.

 -----
 As you can probably tell, I really like Clojure so far lol